 31. The Committee is mindful that many parishes cannot afford to employ a business manager.
 One possibility which the Committee intends exploring is whether structures can be put in place to facilitate the employment of a business manager whose services can be shared by a number of parishes.
 Since alleviating administrative burden has important implications for freeing up time for ministry and engaging in mission, shared employment arrangements may be something that could be considered by the proposed Mission Leaders for their parish groups.

 Response of the Standing Committee

-32. The Standing Committee has requested that the following motion be moved at Synod - $\,$ parishes which may be willing to provide support and parishes which are seeking support, and
+32. The Standing Committee has requested that the following motion be moved at Synod - $\,$

 "Synod receives the report on the Administrative Burden on Parishes and -